-3.14.4.
+3.14.3.
 Investment Opportunities.

-Newcastle Municipality has a range of key investment areas within the industrial sphere - most notable are down-stream beneficiation opportunities (steel, agriculture and timber) and the prospects of new commercial and retail developments in the Madadeni and Osizweni areas.
-Based upon the comparative advantages highlighted above, Newcastle's key areas for investment lie within the following industrial sub-sectors:-
+Newcastle Municipality has a range of key investment areas within the industrial sphere - most notable are down-stream beneficiation opportunities (steel, agriculture

 - Aluminum-based beneficiation products;

 - Leather goods production;

 - Textiles and textile products;

 - Automotive components;

-- Metal products and machinery; and
+- · Metal products and machinery; and

 - Retail.

 Land availability is a critical factor of Newcastle's attractiveness for investment - the prime sites available off the N11 en route to Newcastle Town have attracted much interest over the past 12 months.
-The current initiatives to formalise the airport precinct plan, the Equarand, and Blauuwbosch lay out plans and the creation of industrial sites in Osizweni will assist to make Newcastle more attractive to investors
+The current initiatives to formalise the airport precinct plan, the Equarand, and Blaauwbosch lay out plans and the creation of industrial sites in Osizweni will assist to make Newcastle more attractive to investors

-3.14.5.
+3.14.4.
 Tourism.

 The Newcastle Local Municipality developed a comprehensive Tourism Development Strategy and an Implementation Plan in 2013.
-The NLM Tourism Strategic Objectives, Targets and Vision are aligned with the District's targets The tourism sector is currently a small contributor to the region's economy, but holds a number of opportunities that can be explored.
+The NLM Tourism Strategic Objectives, Targets and Vision are aligned with the District's targets

+The tourism sector is currently a small contributor to the region's economy, but holds a number of opportunities that can be explored.
 NLM forms part of the Battlefields Route and this route is known to attract 7% of foreign visitors to KZN annually and approximately 42 000 domestic tourists (TIKZN Tourism Statistics, 2015).
 Amajuba has developed a Tourism Development Plan, as well as a development plan for the Battlefields route.
 The Tourism Development Plan seeks to implement strategies that would create facilities and the marketing of draw card attractions and activities in the district, while the Battlefields Development Plan seeks to the Battlefields located within the Amajuba District Municipality that have never reached their full tourism potential.
 It is estimated that NLM generates approximately R116m in tourism related business per annum, with tourism related establishments generating R165m and creating 1 066 jobs in the municipality (Tourism Sector Report: 2015).
 Comparative advantages identified within Newcastle's Tourism Sector include the following:-

-- Strong and well preserved historical heritage with well-developed museum structures. - Falls within the Zulu kingdom and engenders good linkages to this cultural heritage. - Halfway point on N11 between two major centres, Johannesburg and Durban. - Gateway to Battlefields Region. - Long history of hosting national sporting events. - Well-established adventure tourism in pristine natural surroundings.
+- Strong and well preserved historical heritage with well-developed museum structures. - Falls within the Zulu kingdom and engenders good linkages to this cultural heritage. - Halfway point on N11 between two major centers, Johannesburg and Durban. - Gateway to Battlefields Region. - Long history of hosting national sporting events. - Well-established adventure tourism in pristine natural surroundings.